plewis/plewis.github.io/phylogenetics/lab-rprobdist.md

 Yes, the sample mean is close to the true mean 1.
 {% endcomment %}

-Create a histogram with 30 bars from 10000 deviates from a Gamma distribution in which the mean is 2 and the variance is 1 Assuming you have stored the 10000 deviates in the variable `x`, type `summary(x)` to get the sample mean, median, etc.
+Create a histogram with 30 bars from 10000 variates from a Gamma distribution in which the mean is 2 and the variance is 1 Assuming you have stored the 10000 variates in the variable `x`, type `summary(x)` to get the sample mean, median, etc.

 > :thinking: How close is the sample mean to the expected mean for a Gamma(0.5, 2) with sample size 10000?